 There have numerous incarnations of the famous urn, however, the current version the Ashes Trophy made in 1998 is presented to the successful team.
 Interestingly the urn is permanently on display at the MCC Museum at Lord’s, regardless of who is victorious.

 “If you turn the bat over there’s instructions on the back.” – Merv Hughes to Graham Hick after playing and missing a few balls.

-Remarkably of the 69 Ashes series that have taken place since 1882, England have won 32.
+Remarkably of the 69 Ashes series that have taken place since 1882, England has won 32.
 Australia?
-32, the remaining five of course, drawn, adding a little extra spice to Joe Root’s first attempt.
-In terms of test matches however, Australia have the edge with 130 victories compared to England’s 106.
+32, the remaining five, of course, drawn, adding a little extra spice to Joe Root’s first attempt.
+In terms of test matches, however, Australia has the edge with 130 victories compared to England’s 106.

 “There’s no way you’re good enough to play for England.” – Mark Waugh to England bowler Jimmy Ormond.

 “Maybe not, but at least I’m the best player in my own family.” – Jimmy’s retort about Mark’s captain and brother Steve Waugh.

 The term bodyline used to describe the art of genuinely fast short-pitched deliveries that target the opposing batsmen’s body and head, was first coined in reaction to England’s 1932-33 touring party to Australia, who in premeditation of the illustrious batting skills of Sir Donald Bradman devised a plan to bowl short of a length fast deliveries to nullify their ability to score runs.
 It caused outrage down under and although a successful ploy, it prompted a swift changing of the laws and back came the Aussies the following series to regain the coveted Ashes, led of course by Mr Bradman.

 “Hell, Gatt, move out of the way, I can’t see the stumps.” – Dennis Lillee to Mike Gatting, during the opening match of England’s 1994-1995 Ashes tour.